Rachael Ray's Tragic Real-Life Story

 Renowned chef Anthony Bourdain said that he thought Ray's endorsement of Dunkin' was despicable.
 He called her "evil" for agreeing to work with the company and likened her partnership with Dunkin' to "peddling crack to kids."
 Ray later admitted to ABC News that the partnership with Dunkin' "wasn't the greatest thing for my PR."
 However, despite the nasty backlash, Ray honored her partnership with the company.
 She explained that Dunkin' was putting in some effort to make their product healthier in small ways, one of which included getting rid of all trans fats.

 As for Bourdain, Ray opted to kill him with kindness.
 "I absolutely love Tony Bourdain.
 I have an enormous amount of respect for him.
-It's a free country." she said.
+It's a free country," she said.

-Rachael Ray's 77-year-old aunt, Geraldine Dominica Scuderi, tragically died on November 29, 2013, while she was house-sitting for Ray's mother in Queensbury, just outside Lake George.
+Rachael Ray's 77-year-old aunt, Geraldine Dominica Scuderi, tragically died in November 2013, while she was house-sitting for Ray's mother in Queensbury, just outside Lake George.
 Camera footage acquired after the incident showed that Scuderi accidentally locked herself out of the house.
 She could be seen trying to break windows to get back inside after realizing her conundrum, but her attempts were unsuccessful.

 Scuderi's cause of death was later said to have been a heart attack.
 Her daughter, Gina Mesnick, later told the National Enquirer (via USA Today) that her mother had been diagnosed with chronic obstructive pulmonary disease.
 "At some point in the evening, I suspect that, because of her condition, she had trouble breathing and collapsed in the driveway and basically died there.
 Her body wasn't found until the following morning," Mesnick said.

 Ray was busy finishing up the latest season of her show at the time of her aunt's death.
-Her spokesperson told The New York Post that Scuderi's death came as a big shock to the family.
+Her spokesperson told the New York Post that Scuderi's death came as a big shock to the family.
 "Rachael and her family were shocked and deeply saddened by the tragic and untimely passing of her aunt in late November," they said.

 After Geraldine Dominica Scuderi's death, her daughter, Gina Mesnick, publicly accused Ray and her family of not caring about her mother.
 She made it clear that she blamed them for her death and accused them of being negligent.